TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    under the repository directory.)

-4) Insert the package into the `<repoDir>/PackagesList.cmake`_ file as described in `How to Add a new TriBITS Package`_ except one must also call ``TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES(<insertedPackageName>)`` as described above.
+4) Insert the package into the `<repoDir>/PackagesList.cmake`_ file as described in `How to add a new TriBITS Package`_ except one must also call ``TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES(<insertedPackageName>)`` as described above.